Dax Harwood: All Elite Wrestling / Ring of Honor (2020–present)

 Going into 2024, FTR would feud with Jon Moxley and Claudio Castagnoli of the Blackpool Combat Club, with Moxley and Castagnoli defeating FTR at the Revolution event in March.
 In April 2024, FTR would participate in a tournament to determine the next AEW World Tag Team Champions.
 They lost to The Young Bucks in a ladder match in the finals at Dynasty.
 FTR would go to feud with The Young Bucks from the rest of the summer facing them in May at Double or Nothing in an Anarchy in the Arena match, and in August at All In in a three-way tag team match for the tag titles, also involving The Acclaimed, both ended in defeat for FTR.
 In late 2024, FTR once again began feud with the Blackpool Combat Club, now known as the Death Riders.
 On December 28 at Worlds End, FTR along with Adam Copeland appeared after the main event and took out the Death Riders.
 The trio of FTR and Cope were named "Rated FTR".

 On April 6 at Dynasty, Rated FTR unsuccessfully challenged the Death Riders for the AEW World Trios Championship.
 After the match, FTR attacked Cope, turning heel in the process.
 On the April 23 episode of Dynamite, Stokely was revealed as FTR's new manager.
 On May 25 at Double or Nothing, FTR defeated Daniel Garcia and Nigel McGuinness.
 On July 12 at All In Zero Hour, FTR defeated The Outrunners.
 On the main show, FTR sat ringside during the AEW World Tag Team Championship match between The Hurt Syndicate, JetSpeed, and The Patriarchy.
 After the match, FTR joined The Patriarchy in attacking Christian Cage, but would be fended off by a returning Adam Copeland.
 At All Out on September 20, FTR were defeated by Adam Copeland and Christian Cage.
-In October 2025, FTR formed a stable with Megan Bayne and Penelope Ford, known as "Top Gods".
+At Full Gear on November 22, FTR defeated Brodido to win their record-tying third AEW World Tag Team Championships.
+At Worlds End on December 27, FTR successfully defended their titles against Austin Gunn and Juice Robinson of the Bang Bang Gang.

+At Revolution on March 15, 2026, FTR successfully defended their titles against the Young Bucks.
+After the match, they were attacked by a returning Copeland and Cage On April 12 at Dynasty, FTR retained their titles against Cage and Copeland.
+At Double or Nothing on May 24, FTR lost the titles to Cage and Copeland in an "I Quit" match, ending their third reign at 183 days.